kashu-02/TeX-env-for-Docker/README.md

-# LaTeX Environment on Docker & VSCode Remote SSH
+# LaTeX Environment on Docker

 ## How to use
-1. Run "docker compose up -d"
+1. Run "docker compose up"
 Note: First build may take a while.
-2. Write tex files in "docs" directory.
+2. Write main.tex files in "docs" directory.
-3. Run "latexmk YOURLaTeXFILE.tex"
-Note: platex↑

 ...